jblairy/techwatch/README.md

 - [ ] Add support for Plyers notification (https://github.com/kivy/plyer) (Problem with docker and local installation)
 - [ ] Add support for directory path installation, actually accept the home user path
+- [ ] Fix open link button, it doesn't work since the app is running in a container because the browser is not installed in the container

 ## 🏗️ Architecture